uktrade/data-workspace-frontend/docs/development/running-locally.md

 npm run dev
 ```

-For production usage we use pre-built javascript bundles to reduce the pain of having to build npm modules at deployment.
+For production usage we use pre-built JavaScript bundles to reduce the pain of having to build npm modules at deployment.

-If you make any changes to the react apps you will need to rebuild and commit the bundles.
+If you make any changes to the React apps you will need to rebuild and commit the bundles.
 This will create the relevant js files in `/static/js/bundles/` directory.

 ```shell